(As told to Alan Mitchell by Leon White)

 Long before I was ever Mayor, it had occurred to me Port Orford had never done anything to honor or even remember the man who during the Great Depression had created so many for the town’s residents.
 That same man – Gilbert Gable – then helped our town incorporate as a City in 1935.
 Here I was, 37 years later and our City had not even named a street after him!

 Soon after I became Mayor, while Alan and I were discussing the historical importance of Gilbert Gable to the creation and development of the City, he asked what would happen if we reached out to the Gable Family for help in finishing the Council Chambers.
-I knew it was common in other cities for people donate a building in return for its naming rights.
+I knew it was common in other cities for people to donate to a building in return for its naming rights.
 I mentioned to Alan that Gilbert Gable’s son Bob had lived his early years in Port Orford.
-Could there be a chance he might be interested in helping us honor the memory of his Dad ?
+Could there be a chance he might be interested in helping us honor the memory of his Dad?
 Coincidentally in the room with us was Bob Gable’s child-sized rolltop desk.
-It been given to my father when Bob Gable’s family returned to Stearns, Kentucky following Gilbert Gable’s death in 1941.
+It had been given to my father when Bob Gable’s family re-turned to Stearns, Kentucky following Gilbert Gable’s death in 1941.

 Thinking ‘out of the box’, Alan wondered if Bob might be interested in reuniting with his childhood desk while providing Port Orford with the means to honor and remember Port Orford’s first Mayor – his Dad.
 I thought it wouldn’t hurt to find out, so I asked Alan to reach out to him.
 The thought occurred to me that if we succeeded, it would be like Port Orford winning the ‘Kentucky Derby’!